-- The stock exchanges shall provide training of at least one day to every arbitrator each year130. - 13.2.14.
-Mechanism for implementation of award. - Exchanges shall create a common database of defaulting clients accessible to members across the Exchanges. - For this purpose, a client may be identified as defaulter if the client does not pay the award amount to the member as directed in the IGRC/arbitration/appellate arbitration order and also does not appeal at the next level of redressal mechanism within the timelines prescribed by SEBI or file an application to court to set aside such order in accordance with Section 34 of the Arbitration and Conciliation Act, 1996 (in case of aggrieved by arbitration/appellate award). - 13.2.15.
-Empanelment of arbitrators and segregation of arbitration and appellate arbitration panel: There shall be separate panels for arbitration and appellate arbitration.
-Further, for appellate arbitration, at least one member of the panel shall be a Retired Judge.
-Exchanges shall obtain prior approval of SEBI before empanelment of arbitrators/ appellate arbitrators. - 13.2.16.
+- 14.3.17.
 Revision in professional fee of arbitrators: The arbitrator fee shall be upwardly revised to Rs.18,000/- (Rs.
 Eighteen thousand) per case.
 Consequent to this upward revision, the additional expenses attributable to a client over and above the fee structure as specified above in Arbitration Fees, shall be borne by the client (wherever applicable) and Exchange equally.
-The total expense attributable to the member has to be borne by the concerned member. - 13.2.17.
-Arbitration / Appellate Arbitration award: In order to safeguard the interest of the parties involved in arbitration and to ensure speedy implementation of the arbitration award, the rate of interest on the award passed by arbitrators shall be in compliance with Arbitration and Conciliation (Amendment) Act, 2015. - 13.2.18.
-Committees 131: The composition and functions of the various committees has been referred to as in Chapter 14.
+The total expense attributable to the member has to be borne by the concerned member. - 14.3.18.
+Arbitration / Appellate Arbitration award: In order to safeguard the interest of the parties involved in arbitration and to ensure speedy implementation of the arbitration award, the rate of interest on the award passed by arbitrators shall be in compliance with Arbitration and Conciliation (Amendment) Act, 2015. - 14.3.19.
+Committees 157: The composition and functions of the various committees has been referred to as in Chapter 15.

-130 SEBI Circular No. CIR/CDMRD/DCE/CIR/P/2018/48 dated March 14, 2018 functional committees and four oversight committees within each MIIs including functions of Disciplinary Action Committee, Defaulter's Committee and Investors Service Committees.
+157 As per Regulation 29 of Securities Contracts (Regulation) (Stock Exchanges and Clearing Corporations) Regulations, 2018 (SECC Regulations), the regulatory committees at MIIs has been rationalized into three functional committees and four oversight committees within each MIIs including functions of Disciplinary Action Committee, Defaulter's Committee and Investors Service Committees.
 SEBI vide circular SEBI/HO/MRD/DOP2DSA2/CIR/P/2019/13 dated January 10, 2019 had issued guidelines for the principles for composition and quorum of the various committees at MIIs.
 Prior to this substitution the provisions vide SEBI Circular No. CIR/CDMRD/DEICE/CIR/P/2017/77 dated July 11, 2017 read as under: